neilotoole/streamcache/README.md

-# streamcache: arcane cached reader
+# streamcache: specialized cached reader

 Package `streamcache` addresses an arcane scenario: multiple readers want to sample the start of an input stream (from an `io.Reader`),